Extension Logo

 2. Grazing annuals

-Grazing cool- and warm-season annuals were evaluated in two separate studies.
-We found that annual ryegrass, a cool-season annual, was a good option for horse owners looking to extend the grazing season or when in need of a quick-growing emergency forage.
+Two separate studies evaluated grazing cool- and warm-season annuals.
+We found that annual ryegrass, a cool-season annual, is a good option for horse owners looking to extend the grazing season or when in need of a quick-growing emergency forage.

 In a separate study, we found that teff, a warm-season annual, could be used in Midwest horse pastures as an emergency forage or to maximize grazing during the summer slump commonly seen in perennial cool-season pastures.
 Horses diagnosed with metabolic conditions may benefit from grazing teff as it has a lower nonstructural carbohydrate content.